kubeflow/spark-operator/docs/api-docs.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>InitContainerImage is the image of the init-container to use.
-Overrides Spec.Image if set.</p>
+Overrides Spec.Image if set.
+Deprecated.</p>
 </td>
 </tr>
 <tr>